NIH Pain Consortium: Grant Mechanism Webinar Series

-A: See the Funding Opportunity Announcement for more information about K25 grants.
+A: See the Notice of Funding Opportunity for more information about K25 grants.

 Q: How do I know whether I am eligible for the HEAL diversity mechanism?

-A: See the Funding Opportunity Announcement for more information about the HEAL diversity mechanism.
+A: See the Notice of Funding Opportunity for more information about the HEAL diversity mechanism.